 26 residents made additional comments with most respondents making several points.
-The comments made by residents are detailed in Appendix F Part 2 and as summarised below.
+The comments made by residents together with the actions taken in response are detailed in Appendix F Part 2 and are summarised below.

 6.2.2 Other Statutory Consultees